Funkender/electlauncher/README.md

+## Elect Launcher
-early preview with bugs!!!
+Early preview with bugs!!!
-and windows thinks its a virus!!! but if you want read the code
+And Windows thinks it's a virus!!!
+But this is just here in case you want read the code